Hat Creek Cattle Company Bouldering

 Hike up stream bed about one hundred fifty meters (very approximate).
 You will come to a "clearing" of sorts, where the stream stones are white.
 Some of them contain a prominent vein of fossils.
 Past this point, walk another fifty feet, and look to your right.
 There are a jumble of small boulders.
 Scramble over them and you will arrive in a sort of courtyard of boulders.
 This is it.

-Classic Climbing Routes in Hat Creek Cattle Company
+Classic Climbing Routes at Hat Creek Cattle Company